wangzizhe/GAN-Specialization-Coursera/README.md

 - Explore different applications of GANs and examine their specific applications in data augmentation, privacy, and anonymity.
 - Improve your downstream AI models with GAN-generated data.

+**Programming Assignment:**

+- Data Augmentation
+- In this notebook, you're going to build a generator that can be used to help create data to train a classifier.
+You'll learn to understand some use cases for data augmentation and why GANs suit this task.